2.2 Other Methodologies

 Domain Driven Design with Assertion Modeling >

-BPMN
+BPMN and DMN

 Process Modeling embraces workflows, completing tasks and moving on to the next.
 Built on this foundation BPMN has added information flows and decisions, only of the next task to tackle.
 Anchored in notation diagramming elements have been added to make resolve how individual flows work together and break down into subtasks.